-No S&P 500 sector has seen an improvement in return on invested capital (ROIC) since the end of 2019.
+Only the Consumer Non-cyclicals sector and the Technology sector have seen an improvement in return on invested capital (ROIC) since the end of 2019.

-S&P 500 ROIC Falls Significantly in the First Half of 2020
+S&P 500 ROIC Falls Significantly Thus Far in 2020

 ROIC for the S&P 500 began to decline in 2019 before falling significantly this year.
-The S&P 500's ROIC fell from 8.2% at the end of 2019 to 7.2% through 8/11/20 (the earliest date updated 10-Qs for the S&P 500 constituents were available), per Figure 1.
-All S&P 500 sectors saw a drop in ROIC, though some more than others, as we'll show below.
+The S&P 500's ROIC fell from 8.2% at the end of 2019 to 7.1% through 11/17/20 (the earliest date updated 10-Qs for the S&P 500 constituents were available), per Figure 1.
+All S&P 500 sectors except for two saw a drop in ROIC, though some more than others, as we'll show below.
+We expect these trends to continue at the overall market and sector levels.
+Nevertheless, at the individual stock level, we see excellent long and short opportunities in the companies whose performances diverge materially from their sector and the overall market.
+For details, see our reports: "See Through the Dip Stocks Remain Attractive Part 2" and "The Most Dangerous Stocks for Fiduciaries."

-Figure 1: TTM ROIC and WACC for the S&P 500 From December 2004 - 8/11/20
+Figure 1: TTM ROIC and WACC for the S&P 500 From December 2004 - 11/17/20